DamianGillessen1989/que-padrisimo/README.md

 ### Development Tools and Frameworks:

 - [HTML](https://en.wikipedia.org/wiki/HTML) - Lays the framework for the project's main content.
-- [CSS](https://en.wikipedia.org/wiki/CSS) - Maintains a uniform style for all web content throughout the project..
+- [CSS](https://en.wikipedia.org/wiki/CSS) - Maintains a uniform style for all web content throughout the project.
+- [Java Script](https://en.wikipedia.org/wiki/JavaScript) - Provide site functionality and game functionality on the site.

 ### Styling and Design Elements: